 Bolzano Trentino Alto Adige, Italy Travel Guide

 Spring (April - May) and Autumn (September - October) feature pleasant weather for city exploration, cycling, and lower-altitude hiking.
-Summer (June - August) brings warm to hot temperatures, excellent for walking and mountain activities.
-Winter (November - March) is ideal for skiing in nearby resorts and seeing the Christmas markets.
+Summer (June - August) brings from warm to hot temperatures, perfect for hiking and mountain activities.
+Winter (November - March) is excellent for skiing in nearby resorts and seeing the Christmas markets.

 Bolzano's city landmarks are enjoyable all year, but especially pleasant in shoulder seasons with fewer crowds.

-Best weather for outdoor activities.
-All the sights and services run fully.
+Best climate for open-air activities.
+Every attraction and services run fully.
 Lively atmosphere.
 Christmas markets create a magical setting.

 Higher prices for accommodation and flights.
 Larger crowds.
 Summer afternoons can bring thunderstorms.